 Taxpayers with significant trading in foreign currency forwards should consider making an election under Section 988(a)(1)(B).
 Foreign currency forwards are often used and entered into when trading foreign securities in order to offset currency fluctuations in the price of the securities.
 This election would allow for the treatment of gains (and losses) from these foreign currency contracts as capital gains and losses rather than ordinary income or loss.
-This election could be especially beneficial for certain foreign currency contracts, which would normally be treated as ordinary income for tax purposes, that now would be taxed at 60% long term capital gain rates and 40% short term capital gain rates, irrespective of how long the foreign currency contract has been held.
-The 60/40 capital gains tax rates would apply to foreign currency forwards on "major currencies" - currencies for which regulated futures contracts (RFCs) trade on U.S. futures exchanges.
+This election could be especially beneficial for certain foreign currency contracts, which would normally be treated as ordinary income for tax purposes, that now would be taxed at 60% long term capital gain rates and 40% short term capital gains tax rates would apply to foreign currency forwards on "major currencies" - currencies for which regulated futures contracts (RFCs) trade on U.S. futures exchanges.
 This election is required to be made when the foreign currency contract is entered into and cannot be or become part of a straddle.